Corporate accountability for human rights violations: Alien Tort Statute

 Several organisations and commentators have recognised that many victims of human rights violations at the hands of multinational corporations will not have a means of redress in the country the violation has occurred.
 As such victims often rely on the exercise of extraterritorial jurisdiction.
 In Europe jurisdiction is granted to hear civil claims against via Resolution 44/2001 of the European Council but this requires that the corporation in question be domiciled in a Member State.
 The Alien Tort Statute is unique in that it in principle provides Federal courts in the United States of America with near universal jurisdiction to hear claims alleging serious violation of customary international law or the "law of nations", the only nexus required being that the defendant be present in the United States.
 However, the application of the statute to claims made against multinational corporations for human rights violations occurring abroad remains uncertain.
 Corporate liability for extraterritorial harms has been allowed by the Seventh, Ninth, Eleventh and D.C.
 Circuits but an increasing number of procedural limitations restricting access of foreign plaintiffs to redress have emerged.

-The recent decision of the Supreme Court in Kiobel v.
+The 2013 decision of the Supreme Court in Kiobel v.
 Royal Dutch Petroleum Co. ruled that there is a presumption against the extraterritorial application of the Alien Tort Statue.
 The Business and Human Rights Resource Centre cites Kiobel as a turning point in the use of the Alien Tort Statue as a means for redress for human rights violations at the hands of corporations, and part of a wider trend globally in which avenues for extraterritorial claims are closing.

+Corporate Sustainability Due Diligence Directive

+Following its formal adoption in June 2024, this legislation marked a pivotal shift in the Union's approach by transitioning corporate responsibility from a voluntary "soft law" framework into a binding statutory obligation grounded in the fundamental values of Article 2 of the Treaty on European Union.

+Implementation is strategically targeted, focusing on companies with significant economic footprints to ensure a proportionate regulatory impact.
+Under Recital 28, the directive’s obligations specifically apply to Union companies employing more than 1,000 employees with a net worldwide turnover exceeding €450 million.
+Rather than guaranteeing an absolute absence of adverse impacts, the framework is defined as an "obligation of means" (obligation de moyens), requiring firms to implement measures that reflect the severity and likelihood of identified risks.
+This structured legal approach ensures that sustainability is no longer a peripheral ethical choice, but a core component of compliant business operations, providing affected parties with enhanced access to justice and civil remedies within European courts.